Are you a freelance writer?

 The most important step will be to set up a good professional-looking freelance writer website that really works.
 It might well be the backbone of your success; right after you yourself!

-Portfolio.
+- Portfolio.
 Yes of course!
 We never meant to say don’t show your writing samples.
 In fact, use your site to link up a variety of samples especially if you are looking to expand that sort of work.
-If you blog for other sites, link those either here under samples as a separate category, or by themselves.
+If you blog for other sites links those either here under samples as a separate category, or by themselves.
 Remember, professional writing is different from blogging for yourself so showcase both separately.

-Select a payment gateway that is easy for your clients to use as well and add information about your payment schedule.
+- Select a payment gateway that is easy for your clients to use as well and add information about your payment schedule.
 For instance, do you take a percentage of your money in advance?
 Put it all there so the information is available for potential clients to see.
-If you are using Shopmatic, the payment gateway can be linked to your website so you can accept payment directly on your site.
+If you are using Shopmatic one of the best online website builder, the payment gateway can be linked to your website so you can accept payment directly on your site.

-Add Terms and Conditions on your website too.
+- Add Terms and Conditions on your website too.
 A little insider tip here – the terms and conditions you upload on your site could work as your contract!
-So outline terms of service and payment policy that you will feel comfortable working with, and make them favourable to yourself as well as for your potential clients.
-Remember, to think through terms for revisions, cancelled projects, deadlines, and if you’d prefer working on projects or contracts.
+So outline terms of service and payment policy that you will feel comfortable working with.
+And make them favorable to yourself as well as for your potential clients.
+Remember, to think through terms for revisions, canceled projects, deadlines, and if you’d prefer working on projects or contracts.

 Now You Must Also Market Your Freelance Writing Business